Forest Ecology and Management (BSc Program)

 Minor in Natural Resources Planning and Operations

 The Natural Resources Planning and Operations minor is designed for students primarily interested in planning and operations (and their governing policies) related to the management of forested and non-forested lands.
-Students will learn about natural resource policy, forest-management planning and operations, environmental impacts of management practices, forest productivity and timber supply, and resource sustainability along with current computer-based management tools.
+Students learn about natural resource policy, forest-management planning and operations, environmental impacts of management practices, forest productivity and timber supply, and resource sustainability along with current computer-based management tools.
 It is strongly recommended that students taking this minor have a background in forest ecology and management.

 Required Courses